 Trial set for agent accused of lying about citizenship

 TUCSON, Ariz.
-(AP) — A Sept.
-5 trial has been set for a U.S. Customs and Border Protection officer in southern Arizona accused of falsely claiming he was born in the United States.
+(AP) — A new trial date has been set for a U.S. Customs and Border Protection officer in southern Arizona accused of falsely claiming he was born in the United States.

 Authorities say De la Garza claimed he was born in Brownsville, Texas, when he is in fact a native of Mexico.

-He is accused of lying about his citizenship in October during a background check update tied to his job.
+He is accused of lying about his citizenship during a background check update tied to his job.

 De la Garza also is accused of making false statements about his birth country last year when he sought a U.S. passport.